 Head back towards the main square and you will come upon the cathedral.
 This was built in 1545 and rebuilt in 1680 and has suffered a number of earthquakes.
 The front is still intact but much of the site is a ruin which you can wander around following a donation.
 If refreshment is required a bar called Tartines has a roof terrace which overlooks the cathedral ruins.

-For some more culture head to the hotel, Casa Santo Domingo that is at the site of a convent but whilst alos being a 5 star hotel spa and restaurant houses a number of museums.
+Casa Santo Domingo that is at the site of a convent but whilst alos being a 5 star hotel spa and restaurant houses a number of museums.

 From there wander back to the main square and enjoy a helado or a gallo.